Can You Register a Car Without a Title? What You Can Actually Do

 Most states require proof of insurance and ID.
 Some allow you to register as the owner while another person provides insurance.
 Dirt Legal can advise you on what’s possible in your state and prepare the paperwork accordingly.

-Expert Help for Title Problems, Done Right
+Expert Help for Title Problems

 Share the Post: